wangywUST/talk-20260427/slides.md

 ---

-# The Deeper Meaning of Temporal Reasoning
+# Deeper Meaning of Temporal Reasoning

 <div class="mt-6 text-center text-xl">
 Reasoning on the time axis = Modeling the **physical causal chain**